Skip to main content

 Email remains the primary channel through which advisers, platforms, and providers communicate with clients - yet it is also the channel most exposed to human error, interception, and compliance risk.

-With the FCA shifting durable-medium expectations towards digital-by-default, and with increasing scrutiny under Consumer Duty, financial organisations need secure email processes that protect client data and deliver reliable evidence of delivery and access.
+With FCA PS25/13 now making electronic communication the default mode for relevant MiFID-derived retail-client disclosures, and with increasing scrutiny under Consumer Duty, financial organisations need secure email processes that protect client data and deliver reliable evidence of delivery and access.

-This guide brings together research, regulation, and practical implementation advice to help regulated firms choose, configure, and operate secure email in a compliant, user-friendly way.
+This guide brings together research, regulation, and practical implementation advice to help regulated firms choose, configure, and operate secure email with compliance considerations in mind.

 Contents